Syfy Insider Exclusive

 Want to watch more horror?
 Look no further than the SYFY app.

-If you tune into SYFY's regular broadcast, you know we've got some solid horror offerings, from Chucky to Reginald the Vampire to all those movies we marathon week in and week out.
+If you tune into SYFY's regular broadcast, you know we've got some solid horror offerings, from original series like Chucky and Reginald the Vampire, to all those movies we marathon, week in and week out.
 But the horror fun doesn't stop there.

 The Boy (2016)

-M3GAN's not the only creepy doll game in town.
-After you've headed to the movies to check out her dance moves, you can come back home and watch William Brent Bell's film about Brahms, a porcelain-faced terror, and the unlucky nanny (The Walking Dead alum Lauren Cohan) tasked with looking after him.
+M3GAN and Chucky aren't the only creepy dolls in town.
+Check out William Brent Bell's film about Brahms, a porcelain-faced terror, and the unlucky nanny (The Walking Dead alum Lauren Cohan) tasked with looking after him.
 It's only been a few years since he debuted, and he's already one of horror's favorite haunted dolls for a reason.

 The Little Shop of Horrors (1960)